deadc0de6/cploy/README.md

 This is not optimal and that's the reason I created *cploy*.

 *Cploy* allows to mirror changes performed on a local directory to a remote host through SSH.
-A specific command (bash oneliner for example) can be run after any change for example to trigger a build.
+A specific command (bash one-liner for example) can be run after any change for example to trigger a build.

 Features:

   * handle multiple syncs in parallel
-  * sync is done through SSH
+  * secure sync through SSH
   * can be daemonized
   * allows to provide a specific command to run on each local change
   * allows to exclude some files from sync